YevgeniyPython/Personal-Assistant/README.md

 ## Description

 This project is a Django-based web application that implements functionality for managing personal data, including contacts, notes, files storage.
-The application allows user registration, profile management and integration with APIs for data exchange.
+The application allows user registration, profile management and integration with APIs for news.
 Key features include:

 - User registration and authentication.
 - Ability to reset the password.